PDLT-University-of-York/test-split-site/docs/ultra/adding-text.md

 !!!
 Summary

-    Most Ultra content must be added straight into a Document.
+    Most Ultra content must be added into a Document.
 Files can be uploaded directly with quick previews available for students, images need alternative text or to be marked as decorative.

 ## Adding Text